gospodinp/torei-rpg/rules.md

 The GM will run a [Conflict] between your character and `4`{.d6} `4`{.d10} in opposition.
 The result will be a new `1`{.d6} trait, such as "I stayed debt-free ever since the belt came off" or "I never did earn my slave's respect."

+### Stellanova's Initiation {.example}

+Stella's a slightly idealistic champion for the underdog, so she chose "I hope I protected someone from a bully" as her hope for the [Initiation to Torei] [Conflict].

+> Stella is on a train late at night, and a young man boards.
+He's got an eye
+> for a young woman who's travelling to work graveyard shift at one of the
+> tower casinos, and he steps over to her to have a word.
+The casino girl does
+> her best to respectfully decline his advances, but he ignores this and grabs
+> her.

 # Conflict